About Pastures from Space Plus

 Pastures from Space Plus is intended for use by properties located within the intensive agricultural regions of southern Australia.

-How is Pastures from Space Plus different to the previous version?
+How is Pastures from Space Plus different to pre-2015 versions?

-PFS Plus now includes the facility to map your own paddocks, saving you money by not needing a consultant to do it for you.
-Also new in PFS Plus is a quick and easy-to-read summary report on all of the paddocks showing the PGRs, FOOs and change in FOO for the week.
+PfS Plus now includes the facility to map your own paddocks, saving you money by not needing a third party to do it for you.
+Also new in PfS Plus is a quick and easy-to-read summary report on all of the paddocks showing the PGRs, FOOs and change in FOO for the week.

 The report can be sorted on either of these or by paddock name.
 There is also a stocking rate calculator for each paddock which uses the actual PGR and FOO data reported for the paddock, taking away a lot of the guess work.